NikelausM/accessibility-exercise/README.md

 ### New Webpage With Better Accessibility
 <img src="./improved-webpage-better-accessibility/screenshots/improved-webpage-1.PNG"
-alt=Screenshot of nature site showing the main header level 1, navbar, and the sections: 'The trouble with Bears', and 'Types of bear'.
+alt="Screenshot of nature site showing the main header level 1, navbar, and the sections: 'The trouble with Bears', and 'Types of bear'.
 It also shows the 'Related Articles' section showing a list of links to relevant articles.">
 <img src="./improved-webpage-better-accessibility/screenshots/improved-webpage-2.PNG"
 alt="Screenshot of nature site showing the data table, and the first half of the 'Habitats and Eating habits' section, incuding an image of a brown bear in a river.">
 <img src="./improved-webpage-better-accessibility/screenshots/improved-webpage-3.PNG"